jgillick/avr-discobus/README.md

 in this case over the standard Rx/Tx UART.
 Once this is created, `DiscobusMaster` and `DiscobusSlave` use it to receive, parse and send messages to each other.

-## Example Circuit
+## Multibus Circuit

-Here's an example of 3 nodes connected together on the bus (this simplified diagram does not include power, clock crystals or decoupling caps).
+Here's an example of 3 nodes connected together on one RS485 bus (this simplified diagram does not include power, clock crystals or decoupling caps).

 ![Simple Circuit](./examples/diagrams/circuit_simple.png)